Elaeocarpus grandis

-Elaeocarpus grandis, commonly known as the blue quandong, silver quandong or blue fig, is a species of flowering plant in the family Elaeocarpaceae which was first described in 1860.
+Elaeocarpus grandis, commonly known as the blue quandong, silver quandong, Brisbane quandong or blue fig, is a species of flowering plant in the family Elaeocarpaceae which was first described in 1860.
 It is a large buttressed tree native to the coastal rainforests of northeastern Australia.
 The validity of this taxon is disputed, with some authorities accepting it and others presenting it as Elaeocarpus angustifolius.

 Description

 Elaeocarpus grandis is a large tree that may grow to a height of 35 m.
 The trunk is usually straight and cylindrical with pale grey bark marked by vertical lines.
 Buttress roots are present even on smaller trees, becoming large and elaborate on older trees.
 The crown is sparse and open, the branches layered, with the leaves clustered towards the ends of the twigs.

 The leaves are bright green above and paler below, turning bright red before falling; it is common to see red leaves in the canopy at any time of year.
 The leaves are simple, i.e. without divisions or lobes, and arranged alternately on the twigs.
 They are oblong to elliptic and measure up to 18 cm long and 4 cm wide, and are regularly and shallowly toothed.
 They are held on a petiole up to 2 cm long and have many small domatia on the underside.

 The blue quandong begins to flower around the seventh year, and the inflorescences are racemes up to 10 cm long, produced in the leaf axils and on the branches below the leaves.
 They each bear 12–16 fragrant, pale green to white flowers on pedicels about 15 mm long.
 The flowers measure about 10 mm wide and 15 mm long, with five petals that have thin lobes at their apices, giving them a fringed appearance.
 They have between fifty and seventy stamens.

 The fruit is an almost spherical blue drupe, measuring about 2–3 cm in diameter.
 Beneath the skin there is a thin layer of green flesh around the deeply sculptured stone.
 The stone contains between two and five seeds.